Annotated HHMI Gilliam Scientific Leadership Statement

 My leadership style was also sculpted in large part by my time in the BP-ENDURE program at Washington University in St. Louis under the mentorship of Dr. Erik Herzog.
 Dr. Herzog showed me the transformative power of a mentor who is not only willing, but enthusiastic to connect his mentees to leaders in the field, to peers whose advice they may find useful, and to any professional experience he thinks might be useful.
 I was fortunate to travel with him to two annual meetings of the Society for Neuroscience, a conference that attracts over 30,000 people a year.
 I will never forget walking into rooms with him when he'd turn to me and say "okay, who do you want to know in this room?
 I will walk you up to them, introduce you as a superstar and tell them what you are interested in talking to them about."
 He helped me overcome my trepidation of meeting reputable scientists and talking to top-tier graduate schools.
 I have now adopted this empowering networking approach with my mentees (~20 right now!).
 I've connected mentees to research technician jobs, emboldened them to apply for graduate school, and catalyzed many faculty meetings for students who felt tentative about reaching out.
 I look forward to continuing this momentum throughout my career, as I hope to someday be the life-changing professor and PI to other underrepresented students that Dr. Herzog was to me.

-Having established my own leadership philosophy with the Wendy's story, I used this paragraph to show that my leadership was also shaped by observing excellent mentorship in action.
-This creates a natural pairing: one story about leading, one story about being led.
+After establishing my own leadership philosophy with the Wendy's story, I used this paragraph to show that I'd also been shaped by watching excellent mentorship up close.
+One story about leading, one story about being led.
+They balance each other out.

-Then I named what I'd done with that modeling.
-I didn't just admire Dr. Herzog's approach.
-I adopted it with my own 20 mentees.
-I connected them to jobs, encouraged them to apply to grad school, facilitated faculty meetings.
-This turns the paragraph from a gratitude note into evidence of my own leadership in action.
+I also made sure to name what I'd done with that modeling.
+I didn't just admire Dr. Herzog's approach in the abstract.
+I adopted it with my own 20 mentees, connected them to jobs, encouraged them to apply to grad school, helped them set up faculty meetings.
+That turns the paragraph from a thank-you note into evidence of leadership.

 What Makes This Essay Work

-The Leadership Statement is only about 400 words, which means every word has to earn its place.
-What worked in mine:
+The Leadership Statement is about 400 words, which means every word has to earn its place.
+A few things I think worked:

-I used two concrete stories instead of a long list of activities.
-Two stories, told well, are more memorable than five stories crammed together.
+• I used two stories instead of a long list.
+Two stories told well are more memorable than five stories crammed together.

-I drew direct lines between past experiences and current practice.
+• I drew the lines explicitly.
 The Wendy's story connects to how I lead in labs.
-The Dr. Herzog story connects to how I mentor my own 20 mentees.
-The reader doesn't have to do the connecting work themselves.
+The Dr. Herzog story connects to how I mentor my own students.
+The reader doesn't have to do the connecting work for me.

-I used specific details.
+• I was specific.
 "Put gloves on with a smile on my face, turned on some peppy music, and washed dishes in the back for an hour" is more memorable than "I helped out where I could."
-"Okay, who do you want to know in this room?" is more memorable than "he introduced me to people."
+Every concrete sensory detail buys you a little more space in the reader's memory.

 What I'd Do Differently Now

-Some of the phrasing I used would be tighter now.
-"Vibrantly positive attitude" is a phrase I'd edit.
+Some of the phrasing here is too loose.
+"Vibrantly positive attitude" is exactly the kind of thing I'd cut now.
 "Enthusiastic example accompanied by my genuine love for learning and discovery" is a mouthful.
-If I were rewriting this essay today, I'd trim about 10% of the words and let the remaining ones do more work.
+If I were rewriting today I'd trim about 10% of the words and let the remaining ones do more work.

-I'd also want to be more explicit about how my leadership style specifically serves advancing diversity in science.
-The essay does this implicitly (I lead by example, I mentor underrepresented students, I model the networking approach I learned from Dr. Herzog), but I could have made the connection more direct.
+I'd also be more explicit about how my leadership approach specifically advances diversity in science.
+The essay does this implicitly (I lead by example, I mentor underrepresented students, I model Dr. Herzog's approach with my own mentees), but I could have made the connection more direct.

 Working on your own Gilliam Scientific Leadership statement and want feedback?
 I offer one-on-one fellowship coaching.
 Also see my complete guide to the HHMI Gilliam Fellowship for context on the full application.